Skip Navigation

 (“How are they better off?”)

-• Percent of Housing First program collaborations serving women and children that actively involve women with lived experience of homelessness in the design, implementation, and evaluation of the approach.
+• Percent of Housing First program collaborations led by Title V serving women and children that actively involve women with practical experience of homelessness in the design, implementation, and evaluation of the approach.
 (Shows the level of authentic participation and leadership of the population in shaping the approach)

 Note.
 When looking at your ESMs, SPMs, or other strategies: